Monday, September 17, 2012

 At 4:30 14 RVers left the park for a 5:00 Sunset Tour on Polaris Razor ATVs.
 Each Razor holds 4 people.
 We had two Razors with 4 in each and 3 couples rode alone in a Razor.
 We rode with Charlie (our DD)and his wife Cheryl.
 Charlie has had military experience with desert vehicles and did an excellent job!

-After some Razor instructions and a short drive on paved roads, we entered Hell's Revenge through Sand Flats Recreation Area.
-The very first hill is called Devil's Spine.
 I took one picture before I realized we were on a very steep narrow ridge of rounded sandstone with drop-offs on both sides.
 My camera went down, my hands went over my eyes and I started praying, asking God to please let me live through the next 60 seconds.

 During the next three hours we went up and down VERY steep rocks.
 We crossed the Slipperyrock Mountain Bike trail several times.
 We stopped to look at a fossilized dinosaur track and again at Echo Canyon.